Professor Sandra Hale

 Fast forward two decades, Professor Hale's research, in partnership with academic colleagues and justice systems across Australia, has vastly improved our understanding of interpreting in the courtroom setting and has helped transform the way interpreters work and are treated in the Australian justice system, as well as their education and training.

 “With her specialist knowledge, Professor Hale made an invaluable contribution to the development of the Recommended National Standards.
-Feedback from the interpreting profession in Australia and internationally has been very positive, as has feedback from refugee community groups, and legal aid and assistance providers,” says The Hon Justice Melissa Perry, Federal Court of Australia and Chair of the Specialist Committee established by the JCCD.
+Feedback from the interpreting profession in Australia and internationally has been very positive, as has feedback from refugee community groups, and legal aid and assistance providers.”

 The Hale Report has also had an impact on certification, training and working conditions across the whole interpreting profession.
 It was used by Professionals Australia, the union representing interpreters, to feed into The Case for Change: a report on consequences and costs of failures in the translating and interpreting industry in 2013.
 This report acknowledged Hale’s work as ‘absolutely critical.’